PragyaGupta2912/Silent-AI-Agent/README.md

 ## Usage

 To use the application, navigate to the Streamlit app in your browser.
-You will be prompted to ask questions about TTTech Auto's services, and the Silent AI Agent will generate responses based on the provided domain-specific knowledge.
+You will be prompted to ask questions about the services that the chatbot has been trained for, and the Silent AI Agent will generate responses based on the provided domain-specific knowledge.